MayVoong1/Defi_IA/README.md

 - [Performance](#performance)

 ## Introduction
 The aim of this project is to assign a job to a job description.
+A REMPLIR

 ## Installation
     $ git clone https://github.com/MayVoong1/Defi_IA